 Every weapon in Apex Legends has an established recoil pattern, meaning players can learn exactly how to control their favorite guns.
-Here’s every weapon’s Season 8 recoil pattern, so you can even get a handle on the weapons you don’t use.
+Here’s every weapon’s recoil pattern, so you can even get a handle on the weapons you don’t use as often.

 Apex Legends is filled with unique characters that each come with their own ability kits which can change the course of a match.

 However, the core gameplay of the first-person shooter genre still requires players to be accurate with their weapons, and controlling recoil is massively important for those looking to climb the ranks in Apex Legends.

 Although it can take time to master some of these patterns in-game, it provides players with a significant advantage once they do, particularly in medium to long-range gunfights.

 Thankfully, we now have a perfect source to identify the recoil patterns, thanks to Apex Legends Mobile.
 On the mobile version, there is a full breakdown for each weapon, complete with their spray pattern.

 To make navigating the different weapons easier, we’ve split them up by weapon type.